-If you would like to get involved, there are lots of things you can do.
-Every contribution helps us to make a difference to the lives of older people in Somerset and North Somerset.
+There are many ways that you could get involved.
+Every contribution helps to make a difference to the lives of older people in Somerset and North Somerset.

-Whether you want to give your time by volunteering, take part in a fundraising event, make a donation, share your opinions or help with our campaigns, your support would be much appreciated.
+Whether you want to give your time by volunteering, take part in a fundraising event, make a donation, share your opinions or help with our campaigns, your support would be very much appreciated.